stolostron/rhacm-docs/install/plan_capacity.md

 ### Large cluster considerations
 {: #large_consider}

 Consider the capabilities of {{site.data.keyword.icp_notm}} when you plan for a large cluster. {{site.data.keyword.icp_notm}} has extra enterprise capability workloads in addition to Vanilla Kubernetes, adding more services, such as Calico (node to node MeSH).
-Also, consider monitoring, logging, and the vulnerability assessment.
+Also, consider monitoring and logging assessment.

 The following are more considerations: